-Upon completion of this offering, we will have outstanding 16,794,906 ordinary shares.
+Upon completion of this offering, we will have outstanding 17,594,906 ordinary shares.
 All of the ordinary shares sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial numbers of our ordinary shares in the public market could adversely affect prevailing market prices of our ordinary shares.
-Prior to this offering, there has been no public market for our ordinary shares, and while application has been made for the ordinary shares to be quoted on the NASDAQ Global Market, we cannot assure you that a regular trading market will develop in the ordinary shares.
+Prior to this offering, there has been no public market for our ordinary shares, and while our ordinary shares have been approved for listing on The NASDAQ Global Select Market, we cannot assure you that a regular trading market will develop in the ordinary shares.